Article Title: Ortho-K and Swimming: Clear Vision in the Water Without Contacts

 Here in Cumberland County, we’re lucky to have plenty of opportunities to cool off and have fun in the water.
 From the city’s public pools and splash pads to the extensive aquatic facilities available to our service members on Fort Liberty, there’s something for everyone.
 My patients who use sleepSEE® tell me all the time how it has transformed these local outings.
 They’re no longer the parent watching from a lounge chair, unable to see their kids in the pool.
 They’re right there in the action, fully participating and making memories.

 Whether it’s a family day at the Westover Recreation Center pool or a weekend trip to the coast, Ortho-K provides the visual freedom to make the most of it.
-It’s not just about myopia control; it’s about enhancing your entire quality of life.
+It’s not just about myopia management; it’s about enhancing your entire quality of life.

 Patient satisfaction with Ortho-K is exceptionally high among athletes and water enthusiasts.
 The ability to see clearly without daytime correction is consistently rated as a top benefit.